IntFast - Day Organizer & Disciplinizer For 2 Meals a Day Eaters

 Why download a paid app when there are free ones?

 Free apps make money by showing ads to users.
-It is better to pay more than a symbolic price once, than from day to day, from year to year "enjoy" advertising banners (or, even worse, constantly endure pop-up advertising windows, which can often be closed only after a few seconds).
+It's better to pay a tokenistic price once, than "enjoy" advertising banners from day to day, from year to year (or, even worse, constantly endure pop-up advertising windows, which can often be closed only after a few seconds).

 Why does the application have such a simple and ascetic appearance?

-What if I click the button to start a meal, but then, by any reason, change my mind and decide not to eat now?
+What if I click the button to start a meal, but then change my mind and decide not to eat now?
 Can I delete the started meal?

 Yes.
 Select the "Cancel the meal" option from the menu.
 After that, the timers will be counting as if you would never start the meal.